akitorahayashi/fastapi-sandbox/README.md

    uv run uvicorn api.main:app --reload
    ```

-2. **Using Docker Compose**:
+2. **Using just dev**:
    ```bash
    just dev
    ```
-   This will start the FastAPI server in a container.
+   This will start the FastAPI server with uvicorn in reload mode.

 ## API Usage Examples